nathanonn/next-sololedger/notes/boilerplate_documentation.md

 - Full authorization happens on the server (Node runtime) via helpers that check `sessionVersion` against the database and enforce org permissions.
 - CSRF checks occur in mutating server routes using Origin/Referer validation.

+- Integrations security specifics
+  - All integrations routes run on the Node runtime (never Edge) due to DB/secrets.
+  - Mutating routes (authorize, test, disconnect, and provider-specific connects) enforce CSRF via Origin/Referer checks.
+  - OAuth flows use short-lived, single-use state and PKCE where supported; state is stored server-side with TTL.
+  - Authorization requires organization admin or superadmin; members have read-only access to integration statuses.
+  - Error responses are structured and avoid leaking secrets; a `correlationId` is attached for support.

 ---

 ## 12. Admin Area